kuzanatoliy/questions/WCAG_TECHNIQUES/PDF_TECHNIQUES.md

 <details>
   <summary>What purpose of specifying consistent page numbering for PDF documents?</summary>

 The purpose of this technique is to help users locate themselves in a doucment by ensuring that the page numbering displayed in the PDF viewer page controls has the same page numbering as the document.
 For example, Adobe Acrobat Pro and Reader display page numbers in the Page Navigation toolbar.
-The page number format is specified by the /PageLabels entry in the Doucment Catalog
+The page number format is specified by the /PageLabels entry in the Doucment Catalog.

 **Procedure:**